 We will first use the function Trim as below:

 Now, we get the text without any extra spaces.
 Sometimes a worksheet could have a duplicate or more than one space between words or spaces at the start or end of the text.
 The trim function removes all those extra spaces.
-It is good to use this function as a caution to get the correct result.
+Using this function as a caution to get the correct result is good.

 We will calculate the length of the string now, as shown below:

 Press Enter to get the length of the string without any space.

-Now, we will use a SUBSTITUTE function to replace the old text with the new in the string.
-Here we will replace the spaces “ “ with blanks. “
+Now, we will use a SUBSTITUTE function to replace the old text with the new one in the string.
+Here we will replace the spaces ” with blanks. ”